 - The average level of THC (the chemical that makes people get high and which can lead to addiction) in marijuana has more than doubled since 1998.[vi]

-- Marijuana was involved in over 450,000 emergency department visits for misuse or abuse of drugs in the US in 2011.[vii]
+- Marijuana was involved in over 450,000 emergency department visits for misuse of drugs in the US in 2011.[vii]

 Marijuana endangers the health and safety of Androscoggin County and Maine youth.